Things to Do in Loch Lomond & Trossachs National Park

 There’s also outdoor seating with umbrellas.

-It gets rowdy at the weekends so be prepared for spilt drinks, sweat and singing!
+It gets rowdy on weekends, so be prepared for spilt drinks, sweat and singing!

 Cocktails at The Pier